Haozhe321/chrome-YouTube-Jumper/README.md

 4. In ``` chrome://extensions/```, check "Developer Mode"
 5. Click "Load unpacked extension"
 6. Go to the directory of the unzipped folder and upload.
 Now you are ready to go.

+Future Change(s):
+* Jump to a part of a video by searching for keywords in the subtitles(similar to Ctrl-F in documents).
+Great for long lecture videos if you want to skip to the part where the lecture talks about a specific topic.